CMSC 105: Introduction to Computer Science

-Required Text: Course notes: From Vision to Execution: Computer Science and the Creative Process by David Wonnacott.
-Available at the Haverford College book store for less than the price (including shipping) of ordering directly from lulu.com.
+Required Text: Course notes: From Vision to Execution: Computer Science and the Creative Process (PDF) by David Wonnacott.
+Also available at the Haverford College book store or directly from lulu.com.
 (Note that printed copies of te 2014 edition may not be in until the 2nd week of classes, but the 2013 edition is also fine for this year.)

 Experience with programming or Python is not required; we will discuss, in the lecture and lab, all of the programming techniques and language features that we expect you to know and use.
 This course is designed to serve all interested students.